victronenergy/dynamic-ess/README.md

 setting that should result in the lowest energy costs.

 Some of the information is deducted from set parameters.
-Like the country determines the energy price (as retrieved from ENTSOE) and the longitude and latitude determine the solar forecast.
+Like the country determines the energy price (as retrieved from ENTSOE).
+The VRM location determines the solar forecast.
 It uses solcast and the Global Horizontal Irradiance (GHI) for getting the predicted solar yield.
+So it is important to set your location correctly in VRM.

 # Used dbus paths